-Statewide Database (SWDB) www.statewidedatabase.org - Created in 1993 by the California Legislature, SWDB is the state's public depository for all the population and elections data needed for redistricting.
+Statewide Database (SWDB) statewidedatabase.org - Created in 1993 by the California Legislature, SWDB is the state's public depository for all the population and elections data needed for redistricting.
+Produces the official Redistricting Database for statewide and local redistricting.
 Originally housed at the Institute of Governmental Studies at U.C.
 Berkeley, SWDB is now housed at the U.C.
 Berkeley School of Law.
-For the 2020 redistricting cycle, SWDB developed the Draw My CA Community and Draw My CA District online tools, and a QGIS plugin, all of which newly enabled the public to draw and submit maps directly to the CRC.
+For the 2020 redistricting cycle, SWDB developed the DrawMyCACommunity and DrawMyCADistrict online tools, and a QGIS plugin, all of which newly enabled the public to draw and submit maps to the CRC.
 SWDB also performed the adjustments to the P.L.
-94-171 Census data to reallocate persons incarcerated in state institutions to their last known addresses for redistricting purposes.
+94171 Census data to reallocate adults incarcerated in state institutions to their last known addresses for redistricting purposes.
+SWDB fulfils part of the Legislature's statutory responsibilities to the CRC (viz., in Gov. Code, § 8253, subd. (b)).
+SWDB worked closely with both the 2010 and 2020 CRCs, and maintains archived election and redistricting data from earlier decades.

 Statutory - Sometimes used generally in relation to any of the laws applying to the CRC; sometimes used narrowly for the CRC provisions in California Government Code sections 8251-8253 and Elections Code section 21003, as distinguished from the CRC's "constitutional" provisions (California Constitution, art.
-XXI, §§ 1-3) and "regulatory" provisions (State Auditor Code of Regulations, Title 2, Ch.
+XXI, §§ 1-3) and "regulatory" provisions (State Auditor Code of Regulations, tit.
+2, ch.
 1, §§ 600800-600863, sometimes called "implementing regulations"); all these as implemented from the Voter's FIRST Act (2008) and Voter's FIRST Act for Congress (2010), with subsequent amendments (to date: Senate Bill 1096 [2012] and Assembly Bill 1848 [2022]).
 Very many other state and federal laws also apply to the CRC (e.g., state Bagley-Keene open meeting laws, the federal Voting Rights Act and the Americans with Disabilities Act, etc.).